 “What did my affair mean?
 Who was I trying to be?
 What did my affair partner mean to me?
 Why was I vulnerable?
 Was I just feeling entitled, or was I emotionally disconnected from my betrayed spouse?”

-- Find Your Integrity and Congruency.
 After you self-confront, hopefully, you’re going to share what you’ve learned with your betrayed spouse.
 You may need to integrate splintered-off pieces of yourself or acknowledge your resentments and unexpressed hurts from the past to your betrayed spouse.

 This is tricky work that is best done with a skilled couples therapist.
-One of the most challenging aspects of affair recovery is that it essential bulldozes the BS that was the “before” picture of your old marriage.
+One of the most challenging aspects of affair recovery is that it essentially bulldozes the BS that was the “before” picture of your old marriage.

 Integrity and congruency build on openness and transparency.
 It also displaces toxic shame with a healthy acknowledgment of the pain that resulted from your decisions.

-- Find Your “Instead.”
 I’m sure you’re making sincere apologies… but actively work toward making amends with your betrayed spouse.
 Go beyond blame and shame.

 What needs to be different?
 Why was your marriage vulnerable?
 How do you need to be with each other instead?
 Couples who can find their “instead” recruit the experience of infidelity and tear their marriage down to the studs and rebuild it completely.

-- Appreciate the Dignity of Your Betrayed Spouse.
 Dignity in this context means the right of your betrayed spouse to be valued and respected for their own sake and to be treated fairly by you.
 But why stop there?
 Dignity also means exercising the final step in self-confrontation and firmly resolving who you are, what you want, and what you’re about.
 Integrity and dignity are the hallmarks of affair recovery.

-- Empathy, Compassion, Patience, and Kindness (ECPK).
 ECPK is the healing stance toward your betrayed spouse.
 You will at times, feel overwhelmed by your betrayed spouse’s pain.
 Help them carry it.
 If you both want to heal, you both have your own separate work to do.
 Don’t focus too intently on your need for forgiveness.
 Show your empathy and compassion.
 Be patient when they become overwhelmed with grief.
 Remember to be careful and kind.